Skip to main content

 Citrullus colocynthis is a popular desert herb.
 In traditional medicine, citrus has been used as an analgesic and as an anti-inflammatory ingredient in natural supplements, as well as for topical application.

-Like turmeric, citrullus also inhibits COX-2 production and expression, which reduces inflammation and pain in spinal stenosis.
+Like turmeric, citrullus inhibits COX-2 production and expression, reducing inflammation and spinal stenosis pain.

 Ginkgo Biloba

-Ginkgo biloba is a native Chinese plant and has, therefore, traditionally been an integral part of ancient Chinese medicine.
+Ginkgo biloba is a native Chinese plant and has traditionally been an integral part of ancient Chinese medicine.

-Research shows the anti-neuroinflammatory effects of this herb, which especially make it a great alternative treatment for spinal stenosis.
-It reduces the release of prostaglandins, which are the primary chemicals involved in pain and cramps.
+Research shows the anti-neuroinflammatory effects of this herb, which mainly make it an excellent alternative treatment for spinal stenosis.
+It reduces the release of prostaglandins, the primary chemicals involved in pain and cramps.

 Ocimum Sanctum

 Ocimum sanctum is an aromatic herb that has potent anti-inflammatory properties.
-Apart from being a great analgesic, this herb is also effective against fungal and microbial infections, diabetes, nausea, spasms, and cardiovascular and hepatic (liver) complications.
+Apart from being an excellent analgesic, this herb is also effective against fungal and microbial infections, diabetes, nausea, spasms, and cardiovascular and hepatic (liver) complications.

 5. Cell-Based Therapies

 Cell-based techniques, popularly known as stem cell therapy, are a wonderful, life-saving invention of modern science.
-It involves replacing damaged and dead cells with stem cells that are able to generate healthy tissue.
+It involves replacing damaged and dead cells with stem cells that generate healthy tissue.

-Although most of these stem cells are used up in the developmental stage (before birth), some of them are present in the body lifelong, mainly concentrated in adipose tissue and bone marrow.
+Although most stem cells are used in the developmental stage (before birth), some are present in the body lifelong, mainly concentrated in adipose tissue and bone marrow.

-Spinal stenosis and its preceding osteoarthritis often impair the body’s ability to naturally renew dead cells.
-In this condition, a patient’s own stem cells are derived via fat tissue through Minimally Manipulated Adipose Tissue Transplant or MMAT, or bone marrow via Bone Marrow Concentrate or BMAC.
+Spinal stenosis and its preceding osteoarthritis often impair the body’s ability to renew dead cells naturally.
+In this condition, a patient’s stem cells are derived via fat tissue through Minimally Manipulated Adipose Tissue Transplant or MMAT, or bone marrow via Bone Marrow Concentrate or BMAC.

-Grafting these autologous cells (taken from the patient’s own body) helps improve several diseases and health conditions, including spinal stenosis.
-The treatment relieves pain and other symptoms of the disease and is also effective in limiting its progression, which prevents further damage to the body tissues.
+Grafting these autologous cells (taken from the patient’s body) helps improve several diseases and health conditions, including spinal stenosis.
+The treatment relieves pain and other disease symptoms and effectively limits its progression, preventing further damage to the body tissues.

 6. PRP

 PRP, or platelet-rich plasma therapy, is another form of alternative treatment for spinal stenosis.
-The procedure is based on isolating a patient’s plasma for their blood and then injecting it back into the damaged area of the spine.
+The procedure is based on isolating a patient’s plasma for their blood and then injecting it back into the damaged spine area.

 Platelets are a component of blood that are essential to immune response.
 They act as the first line of defense and are effective against pathological processes by: